joshtynjala/building-adobe-air-applications/air-application-descriptor-files/air-application-descriptor-elements.md

 method.
 To use this feature, you must package the application such that ADT moves all ActionScript ByteCode (ABC) from the externally loaded SWF files to the main application SWF, leaving a SWF file that contains only assets.
-This is to conform with the Apple Store’s rule that forbids downloading any code after an application is installed.
+This is to conform with the Apple Store's rule that forbids downloading any code after an application is installed.

 For more information, see